Warning: Constant WP_CACHE already defined in /home/u392266596/domains/onpetscare.com/public_html/wp-config.php on line 4

 How to Prevent Infection of Dog Attack | 7 Steps to Treating a Dog Bite

 If you’re a dog lover like me, you know that pups are often our best friends.
 They offer us love, companionship, and endless joy.
-But even the most dog can bite under certain circumstances, and when that happens, it’s crucial to know how to handle the situation effectively.
-In this guide, we’ll talk why dogs bite, how to prevent it, and most importantly, how to handle a dog bite to prevent infection and ensure proper treatment.
+But even the dog can bite under certain circumstances; when that happens, it’s crucial to know how to handle the situation effectively.
+In this guide, we’ll talk about why dogs bite, how to prevent it, and most importantly, how to handle a dog bite to prevent infection and ensure proper treatment.

 Why Do Dogs Bite?